Blendify/blender-manual/blender_docs/manual/render/audio/speaker.rst

 Playback Time
 ^^^^^^^^^^^^^

-There's no setting to choose the start time when the speaker should start playing, because you might want a single speaker to play multiple times.
+There is no setting to choose the start time when the speaker should start playing, because you might want a single speaker to play multiple times.
-Therefore you have to open the *NLA Editor* where you can add sound strips that tell when the sound should start (nothing else, so any other properties of the strips, like length don't matter).
+Therefore you have to open the *NLA Editor* where you can add sound strips that defines when the sound should start (nothing else, so any other properties of the strips, like length don't matter).
-When you add a speaker object there's already such a strip added for you at the current frame.
+When you add a speaker object such a strip will be added at the current frame.
-Shortcut to add a strip in the *NLA Editor*: :kbd:`Shift-K`.
+The Shortcut to add a strip in the *NLA Editor* is :kbd:`Shift-K`.

 Distance